 - Bone grafting as a surgical procedure

-- What should we pay attention to during the period following surgery?
+- What should we pay attention to after dental bone graft surgery?

-- Treatment of the symptoms and side effects, general information
+- Dental bone graft recovery: Treatment of the symptoms and side effects, general information

 During bone grafting, we replace or rebuild bone loss in the jaw.
 After bone grafting, the new living bones may start to develop.
 Bone grafting requires a minor or major surgical intervention that must be carried out by a specialised surgeon.